dwgnr/ki-zentrum.github.io/_pages/cluster/user-guide.md

 We acknowledge that Jupyter is widely used in the research community.
 However, we do not recommend using it for long-running jobs on the cluster.
 Expressing the workload as a batch job and running standard Python scripts is likely the better option in most cases (cf. Section [Batch Jobs](#batch-jobs)).
-Note that Jupyter Notebooks can be easily converted into plain Python scripts via `jupyter nbconvert --to script [YOUR_NOTEBOOK].ipynb`.
+Note that Jupyter Notebooks can be easily converted into plain Python scripts via `jupyter nbconvert --to script <YOUR_NOTEBOOK.ipynb>`.

 The notebook and its associated programming environment (e.g., Python3) are executed on the host system (i.e., a compute node in the cluster).
 However, a connection to the respective Jupyter instance can be established using SSH and port forwarding.